 - 4.1.1 Any person who operates a private hire service utilising one or more private hire vehicles must apply to the Council for a Private Hire Operator's Licence. - 4.1.2 The primary objective in licensing private hire operators is the safety of the public, both in the vehicles and at the operator's premises.
 In addition, the objectives detailed in Section 1.2.2 of this Policy apply. - 4.1.3 A private hire vehicle may only be despatched to a customer by a private hire operator who holds a private hire operator's licence.
-Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a private hire vehicle. - 4.1.4 A private hire operator must ensure that every private hire vehicle has a current private hire vehicle licence and is driven by a person who holds a current private hire driver's licence, and that the vehicle is fit for purpose before being used to fulfil a booking.

-4.1.5 All three licences:

-- (i) private hire operator's licence,

-- (ii) private hire driver's licence and

-- (iii) private hire vehicle licence

-must be issued by the same Licensing Authority.
+Such a licence permits the operator to make provision for the invitation or acceptance of bookings for a private hire vehicle. - 4.1.4 A private hire operator must ensure that every private hire vehicle has a current private hire vehicle licence and is driven by a person who holds a current private hire driver's licence, and that the vehicle is fit for purpose before being used to fulfil a booking. - 4.1.5 All three licences: - (i) private hire operator's licence,(ii) private hire driver's licence and(iii) private hire vehicle licence must be issued by the same Licensing Authority.

 - 4.1.6 Applications for operator's licences must be made on the prescribed form, together with the appropriate fee.
-The Council will then decide whether the applicant is a fit and proper person to hold an operator's licence. - 4.1.7 Applicants must have a right to work in the UK, and must produce suitable evidence of this fact in person at the Council Offices. - 4.1.8 Applicants for an operator licence must provide proof that planning permission has been obtained, or is not required for the location they wish to licence before an application will be considered.
+The Council will then decide whether the applicant is a fit and proper person to hold an operator's licence.
+Where the applicant is a partnership or Limited Company all parties are treated as applicants and must comply with the requirements. - 4.1.7 Applicants must have a right to work in the UK, and must produce suitable evidence of this fact in person at the Council Offices. - 4.1.8 Applicants for an operator licence must provide proof that planning permission has been obtained, or is not required for the location they wish to licence before an application will be considered.